-Pros / This sound bar has great overall sound quality.
+Pros / This sound bar has an Alexa smart speaker built-in.

 Cons / It doesn’t sound as good as the best performers in our audio tests.

 Verdict / The Polk Command Bar has all the important connectivity options and is a future-proof audio upgrade for any size home entertainment room.

 The Polk Command Bar is one of two sound bars we tested with a built-in smart speaker.
 The other, the Sonos Beam, is $100 more and doesn’t have Bluetooth connectivity or a subwoofer.
 The Polk Command Bar is the most well-appointed sound bar we tested in terms of connectivity options and quality peripherals.
 The Polk Connect app is easy-to-use and makes the setup process quick and easy.
 Once the sound bar is connected to a home Wi-Fi network, use the Alexa app to add smart home products and music streaming services to Alexa’s voice-control capabilities.

 The Command Bar is the only sound bar we tested with Bluetooth, Wi-Fi and voice-control connectivity.
 Wi-Fi is the preferred wireless connection for streaming high-fidelity music and movies.
 However, Bluetooth connections offer a quick and easy way to send audio from mobile devices that aren’t connected to your home network.
 There’s a button on the remote that turns on pairing mode to speed up the process.
 The Command Bar also has an optical input to send audio directly from your TV or an A/V receiver.